RESOStandards/RESO-WebAPI-Client-PHP/README.md

 # DEPRECATION NOTICE
 RESO is no longer maintaining or supporting this codebase.

+Developers should be using popular OAuth2 and HTTP libraries specific to their platforms instead.

-If you are actively using this library and would like to "adopt" it, please contact dev@reso.org
+If you are actively using this library and would like to "adopt" it, please contact dev@reso.org.

 This repository will be made private after August 1, 2021.

 # RESO WebAPI Client PHP SDK